top of page

 10. Maintenance

-An impactful, goal-oriented organization has less of a chance at achieving their objectives without an appropriate level of both project and operations management.
-It is becoming more necessary and common for organizations to enable change and business value through projects.
-Operations management help sustain or “finish” what projects have started.
+An impactful, goal-oriented organization has less chance of achieving its objectives without an appropriate level of both project and operations management.
+It is becoming increasingly necessary for organizations to enable change and business value through projects.
+Operations management helps sustain or “finish” what projects have started.
 Change is not going anywhere.
 In fact, change is accelerating at a quick pace.
-Project managers (aka change makers) are a starting point for organizations to begin their pivots to embrace change in a way that is best for themselves while operations managers attempts to align the above mentioned operations management decisions in alignment with the project and the business value generated from the project(s).
-Long story short, project and operations managers working collaboratively and effectively can be developed to be competence for an organization, leading to a higher success rate of initiatives, improved value delivery, and better returns.
+Project managers, often seen as change makers, are a starting point for organizations to begin their pivots to embrace change effectively.
+Meanwhile, operations managers align the aforementioned operations management decisions with the project and the business value generated from the project(s).

 References